-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-- Increase

-collaboration among

-the OIG community

-to identify training

-and awareness

-resources that

-promote diversity,

-equity, and inclusion.

-- Promote effective training and awareness resources to enhance diversity, equity, and inclusion across the OIG.
+- Increase collaboration among the OIG community to identify training and awareness resources that promote DEIA. - Promote effective training and awareness resources to enhance DEIA across the OIG.